scottswezey/twilio_magic_values/README.md

 ## Contributing

 - Issues and pull requests are welcome on [GitHub](https://github.com/scottswezey/twilio_magic_values).
 - Twilio doesn't currently provide magic numbers for other parts of their APIs.
-If there is something they add new, or a magic number they offer which is otherwise missing from this project, please open an issue or pull request.
+If they add a new magic number, please open an issue or pull request.
 - See [`CONTRIBUTING.md`](https://github.com/scottswezey/twilio_magic_values/blob/master/CONTRIBUTING.md)

 ## License